Cpt-Jack04/ACTools_TimeTracking/README.md

 ## ACTools: Timetracking
 <p>
-  This package contains pre-made time tracking objects which are extendable.
-It also includes two premade components which are also extendable.
+  This package contains pre-made time tracking C# objects and MonoBehaviours which are extendable.
-  This package includes ACTools: Core as a built-in dependancy.
-This is because Unity does not support git dependancy in custom packages as of this version.
+  This package includes ACTools: Core as a built-in dependancy due to Unity not supporting git dependancy in custom packages as of this version.
   <br/>
   Feel free to use it for whatever.
 If you wouldn't mind, please credit me.
 It would be appreciated!
 </p>